 What Exactly is Remarketing?

 If you’re not an internet whiz or digital marketing professional, you might not completely understand what remarketing means.
 Don’t worry, you’re not the only one.
-Basically, remarketing, also known as retargeting, is when you target your ad campaigns toward those how have already shown a slight interest in your products/services.
-Most often, remarketing campaigns are targeted towards users who have previously visited your website.
+Basically, remarketing, also known as retargeting, is when you target your ad campaigns toward those who have already shown a slight interest in your products/services.
+Most often, remarketing campaigns are targeted toward users who have previously visited your website.

 Successful remarketing campaigns employ the use of ad networks like Bing, Facebook Ads, and Google Adwords that streamline the campaign process and provide targeted services.
 You can figure out precisely who to target by installing a remarketing tool on your site that tracks visitors by adding a cookie to their browser.
 Then, in the future, the particular ad network you select will be able to identify these users based on the cookie and display an ad targeted specifically for them.